 Types of commercial real estate loans

-We’ll take a closer look at the loans described in the chart above.
+We’ll take a closer look at the commercial loans described in the chart above.

 Traditional commercial real estate loans